 What inspired you to do interior design?

 JN: There’s always been a heavy design element to what I’ve done in the past, I’ve always loved and appreciated design in many different forms – I think it transcends market sectors and context.
 There was always a big passion in interiors, architecture and property.
-Over the years, as side projects from the main business I was involved in developed, friends and collegues wanted me to be involved in what they were doing, on the property side!
+Over the years, as side projects from the main business I was involved in developed, friends and colleagues wanted me to be involved in what they were doing, on the property side!
 Eventually, I was in the very fortunate position of doing something I genuinely enjoyed doing and could formalise it into an actual business and take that forward.
 And I’m glad to say, it was a great decision!

 Where does your inspiration come from when designing?